Driving with a suspended license in Florida is a serious criminal offense that extends far beyond a moving violation or traffic tickets.

 - Lacking Proper Auto Insurance

 The Florida department of highway safety and motor vehicles will suspend your license for a set amount of time based on the severity of your violation.
 The DMV will mail you a suspension notification before your suspension begins.
 Additionally, you can check your driver license status by ordering your Florida driving record.
-The length of your suspension will be printed on the notification letter you receive, but typical suspension lengths for common offenses are as follows:
+The length of your license suspension will be printed on the notification letter you receive, but typical suspension lengths for common offenses are as follows:

 - DMV Point Accumulation: